cyanreg/cyanrip/README.md

 Metadata
 --------

-In case the Musicbrainz database doesn't contain the disc information, is incomplete, or incorrect, you can manually add metadata via the -a argument for album metadata and -t argument for track metadata:
+In case the MusicBrainz database doesn't contain the disc information, is incomplete, or incorrect, you can manually add metadata via the -a argument for album metadata and -t argument for track metadata:

 `-a album="Name":album_artist="Artist":date="2018":random_tag="Value"`